 - Turn off the Water Heater for the Season: If you’re not home, you don’t need to leave your heater on.
 Follow the above steps and don’t return the gas or water to flow.
 Instead, leave everything disconnected so the heater can’t refill and freeze.
 Leave your heater until you’re ready to use it again.

 - Turning Your Heater Back On: Plug the water drain, pump drain, and condensate trap, and put the valve drain plug and inlet filter back as well.
 Open the cold and then hot water tapes and turn on your electric power to the heater.
 Turn on the gas (make sure your temperature control is still off when you turn on the gas).
 Once the gas is on, turn on the temperature control and you’re good to go!

 Your Pipes and plumbing may also freeze when temperatures drop so low that tankless heaters stop running.
 To protect your plumbing, you can wrap pipes with insulation or heating cable.
 The heating cable is a particularly affordable option and protects up to minus 50 degrees Celsius.

 If you’re unsure about how to protect or wrap external pipes, we recommend contacting a plumber for help.

 Call Us Today to Learn More

-Thompson Plumbing Heating and Air Conditioning is a leading provider of tankless water installation here in Escondido, CA and the surrounding areas.
-Want to know more about Thompson Plumbing Heating and Air Conditioning and our water heater services?
+Thompson Plumbing Heating & Air Conditioning is a leading provider of tankless water installation here in Escondido, CA, and the surrounding areas.
+Want to know more about Thompson Plumbing Heating & Air Conditioning and our water heater services?
 Give us a call today to speak to a member of the team.
 We’re always happy to hear from new and returning customers.